Research

 Logical operations on single-ion logical qubits

-We developed and demonstrated a novel entangling gate for multi-level qudits using trapped 40Ca+ ions, enabling high-fidelity logical operations on single-ion logical qubits encoded in the six-level D5/2 manifold.
-This operation can also be used to create a maximally-entangled two-qudit state in a single application of the interaction.
+We have developed and demonstrated a novel entangling gate for multi-level qudits using metastable states of trapped 40Ca+ ions, enabling logical operations on single-ion logical qubits encoded in the six-level D5/2 manifold.
+These operations can also be used to create a maximally-entangled two-qudit state for qudit processing and quantum simulation experiments.

 Single-ion error correction

 I led an experiment demonstrating quantum error correction within a single 40Ca+ ion by encoding a logical qubit in the six-level spin-5/2 manifold using spin-cat codewords.
-A measurement-free (autonomous) recovery uses the ion’s motional mode as a resettable ancilla, suppressing dephasing: logical error is reduced by up to 2.2× and the useful coherence time extends by up to 1.5× relative to an unencoded qubit.
+A measurement-free (autonomous) recovery uses the ion’s motional mode as a resettable ancilla, correcting dephasing errors: logical error is reduced by up to 2.2× and the useful coherence time is extended by up to 1.5× relative to an unencoded qubit.

 This work represents the first demonstration of qudit-based quantum error correction in a single particle.
 Using high-fidelity operations in the D5/2 manifold together with spin-motion coupling, we implement encoding, decoding, and autonomous correction without requiring mid-circuit measurements.
 The approach provides hardware-efficient protection against the dominant dephasing mechanism and opens the door to more tailored error correction codes to be used in a variety of applications.